aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/_index.md

 ## **Print Introduction**

 Microsoft Excel assumes that you want to print the entire worksheet area unless you specify a selection.
-To print using Aspose.Cells, first import the Aspose.Cells.Rendering namespace to the program.
+To print using Aspose.Cells, first import the Aspose.Cells.Rendering namespace into the program.
 It has several useful classes, for example, [**SheetRender**](https://reference.aspose.com/cells/net/aspose.cells.rendering/sheetrender) and [**WorkbookRender**](https://reference.aspose.com/cells/net/aspose.cells.rendering/workbookrender).

 ### **Print Using SheetRender**